 • They must adhere to plastic under standard tissue culture conditions

 • They must express surface markers of CD105, CD73, CD90

 • They must lack expression of CD45, CD34, CD14/CD11b, CD79/CD19 and HLA-DR surface markers

 • They can differentiate into adipocytes (fat cells), osteoblasts (bone cells) and chondroblasts (cartilage cells) in vitro

-So then, for the purpose of this guide, and our discussion regarding the Orthopedic application of stem cells, an ideal candidate cell for stem cell therapy would have the following properties:
+So then, for the purpose of this guide, and our discussion regarding the Orthopedic application of stem cells, an ideal candidate cell for Cellular Treatment would have the following properties:

 1. Be an adult mesenchymal stem cell (MSC)

 2. Express appropriate surface markers (CD105, CD73, CD90) that identify it as a stem cell

 3. Have the ability to differentiate into the musculoskeletal tissues we aim to treat